Education: M.A., Ph.D. Brown University (Anthropology); B.A. Seattle University (History)

 Education: Ph.D., Sociology, University of Oregon M.S., Sociology, University of Oregon B.A., Sociology, University of Northern Iowa

 Amy C. Miller joined the Linfield faculty in 2012.
 She teaches a broad range of courses including, Fundamentals of Sociology, Gender and Society, Deviance: Individual and Society, Medicine and Culture, Families in Comparative Perspective, and Gender, Health, and Reproductive Politics.
-Her research is in the areas of gender, the sociology of health and illness, and reproductive politics.
+Her research is in the areas of gender, the sociology of health and illness, social psychology and interaction, and reproductive politics.
 She is particularly interested in midwifery and home birth with an emphasis on the impacts of intersecting inequalities within reproductive health care.
 In a project to explore women's experiences with home-to-hospital transport for planned home births, she conducted qualitative research on midwives, women who planned home births and transported to a hospital, nurses, and obstetricians.

 Education: Ph.D., Sociology, University of Notre Dame; M.A., Sociology, University of Notre Dame; B.S., Sociology-Anthropology;Psychology, Nebraska Wesleyan University